thejeffchen/google-rank-checker/README.md

 * **Want to change the rate of page checking?**

 Change line 68 to vary the amount of time.
 The default setting picks a random integer between 1 and 4 seconds, but this can be set to any amount you wish.

+* **Want to do bul, indexation checking?**

+Instead of putting keywords in keywords.csv, put "site:examplewebsite.com/slug" and you can see if Google has indexed the page!

 * **Chromedriver Problems?**